 (13) All contracts awarded by the applicant for the project shall contain provisions by which:

-(a) The contractor agrees that in the hiring of employees for the performance of work under the contract or any subcontract, no contractor, subcontractor, nor any person acting on his or her behalf shall by reason of race, creed, sex, disability or military status as defined in section 4112.01 of the Revised Code, or color, discriminate against any citizen of the state in the employment of labor or workers who are qualified and available to perform the work to which the employment relates.
+(a) The contractor agrees that in the hiring of employees for the performance of work under the contract or any subcontract, no contractor, subcontractor, nor any person acting on his or her behalf shall by reason of race, creed, sex, disability or military status as defined in section 4112.01 of the Revised Code, or color, discriminate against or intimidate any citizen of the state in the employment of labor or workers who are qualified and available to perform the work to which the employment relates.

 (14) The applicant shall ensure that the project provides for an affirmative action program for the employment and effective utilization of disadvantaged persons whose disadvantage may arise from cultural, racial, or ethnic background, or other similar cause including, but not limited to, race, religion, sex, disability or military status as defined in section 4112.01 of the Revised Code, national origin, or ancestry.